SausageOfBirth/Q-LIT/README.md

-# quantum
+# Q-LIT
-Code for the BA project by Petur Andrias and Sebastian
+Compiler and Thesis for Bsc project by Petur Andrias and Sebastian Scheerer.

+Simple quantum circuit simulation language.